 Within a year the full Board of Trust was presented with a detailed proposal to start a new business school outlining the education objectives and a funding plan.
 Trustee Robert L. Garner, a 1916 Vanderbilt graduate who became a vice president at the World Bank, abstained from voting, while Dr. Rudolph A. Light, graduate of Vanderbilt School of Medicine and a surgeon—Light Hall is his namesake—provided the single “no” vote.

-It was the otherwise unanimous board action, however, that set the wheels in motion for Vanderbilt to begin recruiting its first business school dean and establish the school’s flagship two-year Master of Business Administration program.
-The school opened its doors in 1969 and graduated its first MBAs in 1971.
+It was the otherwise unanimous board action, however, that set the wheels in motion for Vanderbilt to begin recruiting its first business school dean and establish the school’s two-year Master of Management (MMgt) degree, which led to today’s flagship Master of Business Administration (MBA) program.
+The school opened its doors in 1969 and graduated its first class in 1971.